 We’ll see many examples of using these modules throughout the book.
 Some of these modules have entire chapters focusing on them.

-Node ships with a powerful package manager named npm.
-We did not have a package manager in the JavaScript world before Node. npm was nothing short of revolutionary.
+Node ships with the powerful npm package manager.
+We did not have a package manager in the JavaScript world before Node, so npm was nothing short of revolutionary.
 It changed the way we work with JavaScript.

-You can build many features in a Node application just by using code that’s freely available on npm.
-The npm registry has more than a million packages that you can just install and use in your Node servers. npm is a reliable package manager which comes with a simple CLI.
+You can build many features in a Node application by using code that’s freely available on npm.
+The npm registry has more than a million packages that you can install and use in your Node servers.
+The package manager is reliable and comes with a simple CLI.
 The main npm

 command offers simple ways to install and maintain third-party packages, share your own code, and reuse it too.